im-chabani/Ansible-repo/Ansible/README.md

 Set ssh connexion between master node and the other servers `ssh-keygen`

-add local link to public key to the inventory `ssh-copy-id -i PUBLIC_KEY DEST_SERVER`
+add local link to public key to the inventory (do that to all servers) `ssh-copy-id -i PUBLIC_KEY DEST_SERVER`

 # 3- ping test
 ansible all -m ping